FWidm/dwd-hourly-crawler/README.md

 - Parses the Output into different Objects that contain all of the data the file contains plus the short description for all the parameters.

+## Todo
+- Change the config from using OS dependant slashes on Ftp paths - currently the script fails on win due to backslashes in the FTP Path.
+- Cache nearest station for one crawler task

 ## Example
 ```php
 <?php